Retrieved from notoriousluxury.com

 The Cadillac DeVille series was America’s all-time favorite luxury automobile.
 The 1970 DeVille convertible embodied the energetic 70s with its young flair.
 This was the last DeVille convertible produced.

 The DeVille convertible received a lot of love for its young beauty combined with all of Cadillac’s grace and dignity.
-This was a completely new period in the history of automobiles, beginning on a new way of thinking leading to a new way of living.
-The 1970 DeVille convertible was one of the most desirable seats in the luxury vehicle market, thanks to a long-range of optional options added to an already long list of standard equipment.
+This was a completely new period in the history of automobiles, beginning with a new way of thinking leading to a new way of living.
+The 1970 DeVille convertible was one of the most desirable seats in the luxury vehicle market, thanks to a long range of optional options added to an already long list of standard equipment.

 Fleetwood covered the inside of the 1970 Cadillac DeVille convertible with beautiful Sierra grain leather.
 The dash, door, and rear trim panels were all finished in a beautiful oriental tamo wood.
 A total of eleven leather/carpet combinations were offered, including white leather.

 The power-assisted front lounge seats were two-way with a six-way option.
 A completely automated power-folding fabric roof, power windows, variable-ratio power steering, and cornering lighting were just a few of the numerous standard amenities.
 The inside echoed the exterior’s freshness and vibrancy.

 You can also find this magnificent design of the 1970 Cadillac DeVille Convertible on our website.

 The 1970 DeVille convertible became an unexpected sporty grand tourer thanks to its smooth and responsive V8 engine.
 The mighty Cadillac 7.7 liter 472 CID 16-valve OHV V8 engine drove this gorgeous convertible.